-According to a new survey, hundreds of government scientists say they have perceived or personally experienced pressure from the Bush administration to eliminate phrases such as "climate change" and "global warming" from their reports and public statements.
-One of those scientists — NASA climatologist Drew Shindell — testified Tuesday before the Committee on House Oversight and Government Reform. [includes rush transcript]
+According to a new survey, hundreds of government scientists say they have perceived or personally experienced pressure from the Bush administration to eliminate phrases such as “climate change” and “global warming” from their reports and public statements.
+One of those scientists, NASA climatologist Drew Shindell, testified Tuesday before the Committee on House Oversight and Government Reform. [includes rush transcript]

-The Bush administration was accused on Tuesday of misleading the public over the threat of global warming and of interfering with the work of government scientists studying climate change.
-According to a new survey, hundreds of government scientists said they have perceived or personally experienced pressure to eliminate phrases such as "climate change" and "global warming" from their reports and public statements.
+AMY GOODMAN: The Bush administration was accused on Tuesday of misleading the public over the threat of global warming and of interfering with the work of government scientists studying climate change.
+According to a new survey, hundreds of government scientists said they’ve perceived or personally experienced pressure to eliminate phrases such as “climate change” and “global warming” from their reports and public statements.
 One-third of the scientists surveyed also said officials at their agencies have made statements on climate change that misrepresented their findings.

-AMY GOODMAN: One of those scientists, NASA climatologist Drew Shindell, testified Tuesday before the Committee on House Oversight and Government Reform.
+One of those scientists, NASA climatologist Drew Shindell, testified Tuesday before the Committee on House Oversight and Government Reform.
 Dr. Shindell has worked as a researcher at NASA’s Goddard Institute for Space Studies since 1995.

 DR. DREW SHINDELL: Scientists provide information to policymakers and the public on issues affecting society.
 Climate change is clearly such an issue, and one for which it is especially critical that decisions be made using the best available scientific information, as the potential costs to society of action, or of inaction, are large.
-The earth, as a whole, is unquestionably warming, and virtually all climate scientists believe that the evidence regarding a human role in this warming is clear and compelling.
+The Earth, as a whole, is unquestionably warming, and virtually all climate scientists believe that the evidence regarding a human role in this warming is clear and compelling.
 Multiple lines of evidence, based on measurements, theory and modeling, support these conclusions.
-The scientific evidence indicates that the earth is now warmer than at any time during the last thousand years.
+The scientific evidence indicates that the Earth is now warmer than at any time during the last thousand years.

 While continued warming is inevitable, the seriousness of the consequences of climate change will depend upon societal action to limit the emissions of greenhouse gases and pollutants that are the dominant cause of global warming.
-These consequences include droughts and flood, increased severity of summer heatwaves, and rises in sea level that could devastate low-lying coastal areas.
+These consequences include droughts and flood, increased severity of summer heat waves, and rises in sea level that could devastate low-lying coastal areas.

-Although the scientific basis for the conclusion that human activities are altering earth’s climate is extremely strong, there are questions that are still raised over whether current scientific understanding justifies societal action.
+Although the scientific basis for the conclusion that human activities are altering Earth’s climate is extremely strong, there are questions that are still raised over whether current scientific understanding justifies societal action.
 One of these arguments has concerned Antarctic temperature trends.
 While most of the planet has warmed rapidly during the past several decades, much of the Antarctic continent has, by contrast, cooled.
 Lack of an adequate explanation for this has been cited as evidence that scientific understanding of climate change is simply too incomplete to warrant taking action to mitigate global warming.

 In the fall of 2004, a team I led at NASA published a paper providing an explanation of how ozone depletion over Antarctica and increasing greenhouse gases could together account for this observed cooling of Antarctica.
 The study was the first to look at how these two factors work together to influence Antarctic temperatures.
 It not only helped to explain the observed cooling, but also predicted a warmer future for Antarctica based on projections of continued increases in greenhouse gases.
 This has clear implications both for the debate on global warming and for potential sea-level rise, as Antarctica contains an enormous reservoir of water in its ice sheets.